The Creative Entrepreneur’s Three Jobs: Maker, Manager and Marketeer

-Setting up and running a successful creative enterprise is challenging, largely because we must balance the needs of three kinds of work.
-The successful creative entrepreneur’s three jobs are: producing, processing and positioning.
+Setting up and running a successful creative enterprise like an author business, is challenging, for lots of reasons.
+One reason is that we must balance the needs of three kinds of work: producing, processing and positioning–often without knowing that’s what we need to do.

-Or to put it another way: making, managing and maximizing.
+Or to put the work another way: making, managing and marketeering.

-Or yet another way: being the Creative Crafter, the Creative Director, the Creative Promoter in the business.
+Or yet another way: being the creative crafter, the creative director and the creative promoter in your business.

 The easiest way to think about this, as you go through your day’s work, is to imagine yourself donning three different hats for the three different roles.